RedisLabs/redislabs-docs/content/kubernetes/re-clusters/multi-namespace.md

 You can create this ConfigMap manually before deployment, or it will be created automatically after the operator was deployed.

-{{<note>}}
-If the REC is configured to watch a namespace without setting the role and role binding permissions, or a namespace that is not yet created, the operator will fail and halt normal operations.
-{{</note>}}

 ### Method 1: Namespace label (recommended)